 Where can I go for technical help?

-Students: If your questions or problems are related to the content, quizzes, or other materials in a course, please contact the course instructor.
+*Students: If your questions or problems are related to the content, quizzes, or other materials in a course, please contact the course instructor*

-Please contact Millersville University's Information Technology Help Desk:
+For technical assistance, please contact Millersville University's Information Technology Help Desk:

 Online Support Resources